jebyrnes/kelp_gom_thermal_causal/raw_data/README.md

 -   depth.stratum.code - Integer identifier of depth where survey was conducted.
 1 = 5m depth, 2 = 10m depth.
 -   depth - Integer of depth below mean low lower water in meters.
--   crust - Percent cover of crustose coralline algae in a 1m\^2 quadrat..
+-   crust - Percent cover of crustose coralline algae averaged across all 1m\^2 quadrats in a single site.
--   understory - Percent cover of fleshy non-kelp algae in a 1m\^2 quadrat..
+-   understory - Percent cover of fleshy non-kelp algae averaged across all 1m\^2 quadrats in a single site.
--   kelp - Percent cover of the kelps *Saccharina latissima*, *Laminaria digitata*, *Alaria esculenta*, and *Agarum clathratum* (order Laminariales) as well as two *Desmarestia* species in a 1m\^2 quadrat.\
+-   kelp - Percent cover of the kelps *Saccharina latissima*, *Laminaria digitata*, *Alaria esculenta*, and *Agarum clathratum* (order Laminariales) as well as two *Desmarestia* species averaged across all 1m\^2 quadrats in a single site.
--   urchin - Number of urchins in a 1m\^2 quadrat.
+-   urchin - Average number of adult urchins (test diameter > 20mm) in a 1m\^2 quadrat across a single site.

+### Rasher_Steneck_benthicsurvey_algae_allsites_alldepths_2004.csv.

 ### Rasher_Steneck_benthicsurvey_algae_urchin_allsites_alldepths_2016.csv